 About Me

-I am a board-certified psychiatrist and psychoanalytic candidate (psychoanalyst-in-training) with expertise in psychotherapy and medication management for adults.
-My approach to care emphasizes in-depth psychotherapy as the foundation of treatment, complemented by thoughtful and conservative use of medication when appropriate.
+I am a psychoanalyst and board-certified psychiatrist with expertise in psychotherapy and medication management for adults.
+My approach emphasizes depth psychotherapy as a foundation of treatment, complemented by thoughtful and conservative use of medication when appropriate.

 Education & Training